DillonSteyl/SCIE1000/Week 8/style_1.md

 2. A solid line with the X11 colour 'purple', with square markers and line width 0.5.
 3. Black octagon markers with no line.
 4. A solid line with width 5 and no markers
-5. A dash-dot line with width 2, markers in the shape of 'points', and with the xkcd blood orange colour.
+5. A dash-dot line with width 2, markers in the shape of 'points', and with the xkcd colour 'blood orange'.
 (Hint: the matplotlib format for xkcd colours is `'xkcd:colour name'`.

 **Hint:** You are welcome to search the internet to see how to achieve the specified styles, including using the matplotlib documentation.